 Five points will be awarded to developments that set aside at least fifteen percent (15%) of the total units for persons whose income does not exceed thirty percent (30%) of the area median gross income.
+The 30% of area median gross income will be the straight-line calculation of the 50% AMI and not the 30% AMI published in the MTSP limits by HUD.
 A Land Use Restrictive Agreement (LURA) committing to serve tenants at this income level for a period of forty (40) years or longer must be executed and recorded prior to issuance of Forms 8609.
 Applicants must indicate this election on the application form.
 In addition, a statement, executed by a principal member of the Ownership Entity, electing to set aside 15% or more of the total units for persons at or below 30% of the area median gross income must be included in the application package.
 Single Family Lease Purchase developments are not eligible for these points.

-11. LARGE FAMILY DEVELOPMENTS
+10. LARGE FAMILY DEVELOPMENTS